OMGHASWALA/MYSQL-Exploration-Project/Project Desc.md

 # MYSQL-Exploration-Project

-Title: Exploring Sales Data with MySQL: A Data Analyst's Portfolio Project
+Title: Sales Data Analysis with MySQL

 Description:
 In this project, I explored a sales dataset using MySQL, a popular relational database management system.
 The dataset contains information about customers, products, sales representatives, and sales orders.
 The project includes a series of SQL queries that answer various business questions related to sales, such as identifying the highest credit limit given to a customer, determining the top-selling product lines, finding the sales representative with the highest sales, and analyzing the annual sales trend.